grunfeld/achess/README.md

 In this design the server acts as a "middleman" thereby simplfying state-restoration when the player disconnects --> reconnects.

+## Live demo
+Project was deployed directly from github with Heroku here(https://peaceful-taiga-36791.herokuapp.com).

 ## Build instructions

 ### Windows